codeparticle/rdx/README.md

 #### API helpers

-RDX ships two helpers for API requests: `apiState` and `createApiReducer`.
+RDX ships two helpers for API requests: `apiState` and `apiRequestState`.

 `apiState` is an object with the following properties: